kedwards-io/terraform-beginner-bootcamp-2023/journal/week0.md

 #### Execution Considerations

-When executing the bash script we can user the './' shorthand notation to execute the bash script.
+When executing the bash script we can use the './' shorthand notation to execute the bash script.

 eg. `./bin/install_terraform_cli`

-If we are using a script in .gitpod.yml we need to point the script to a program to interpert it.
+If we are using a script in .gitpod.yml we need to point the script to a program to interpret it.

 eg. `source ./bin/install_terraform_cli`